 The SENCO seeks to ensure that the needs of pupils with SEN are effectively communicated to teaching staff.
-Advice as how to support pupils and other relevant information on pupils is regularly disseminated to staff via the SEN Update that is stored on the staff area (staff> SEN info for staff).
+Advice as how to support pupils and other relevant information on pupils is regularly disseminated to staff via the SEN Update that is stored for future access.
 The SENCO also collaborates with subject teachers and disseminates examples of effective practice and shares strategies to support individual pupils.